Canada to ramp up clean-tech push in budget to level playing field with US

 The budget will also include a system to lock in future carbon credit prices, a move meant to boost investments by giving businesses certainty to develop low-carbon technologies, and investments focused on increasing the capacity of the electricity grid, on battery manufacturing and on mass timber construction, sources told Reuters this month.

+Bloomberg also said the government opted not to use a production tax credit for carbon capture and storage to cover operating expenditures, and that there would be C$2 billion in cash grants to help heavy industry decarbonize operations.

+The Globe and Mail reported Monday the budget aims to save about C$7 billion over five years through cuts to federal travel and reduced outsourcing, including cutting the use of management consultants.

-Canada will spend more than C$2 billion ($1.5 billion) on a rebate aimed at helping low-income families bear the brunt of high inflation, the Canadian Broadcasting Corp reported on Monday, citing a source.
+Canada will spend more than C$2 billion on a rebate aimed at helping low-income families bear the brunt of high inflation, the Canadian Broadcasting Corp reported on Monday, citing a source.

 The budget will also include an increase in federal healthcare spending promised earlier this year to the provinces, which administer the public health system.